 General information

-This site provides general information about the people and environment of Soqotra, now a UNESCO World Heritage Site, as well as about the challenges posed by rapid development.
+This site provides general information about the people and environment of the UNESCO World Heritage Site Soqotra.
 Friends of Soqotra have been in close contact with many different institutions and individuals concerned with the Archipelago over the years, and this has made possible the exchange and continual updating of information.
 Our thanks to all those who have contributed in the past and to all future contributors!

-Links to information on international development projects, as well as to biodiversity networks, and a broad overview of life on the archipelago and its natural history are provided here.
+A broad overview of life on the archipelago and its natural history is provided here, as well as links to the Biodiversity networks.
 If you have information of interest for our website don't hesitate to contact us.

 Map of the Soqotra Archipelago